-The Republic of Korea has implemented large-scale

-public aid for its own shipbuilding industry since October 2015.
-Specific measures include among others, (i) Financial aid to domestic shipbuilding yards (Daewoo Shipbuilding & Marine Engineering Co., Ltd) by public financial institutions, (ii) Advance payment return guarantee to support the sales of the shipbuilding yard (iii) Purchase support for maritime companies through a new shipbuilding support program (public and private funds), and (iv) Subsidies for building eco-ships for replacement (aid for part of new shipbuilding costs).
+The Republic of Korea has implemented a large-scale public aid for its own shipbuilding industry since October 2015.
+Specific measures include among others, (i) Financial aid to domestic shipbuilding yards (Daewoo Shipbuilding & Marine Engineering Co., Ltd) by public financial institutions, (ii) Advance payment return guarantee to support the sales of the shipbuilding yard (iii) Purchase support for maritime companies through a new shipbuilding support program (public and private funds), and (iv) Subsidies for building costs).
 These measures distort the market and may retard addressing the overcapacity issue in the shipbuilding industry.